gardsa/weather-web-app/README.md

 ### Date

+_The date you're submitting this._

 26th June 2024

 ### Location of deployed application

-If applicable, please provide the url where we can find and interact with your running application.
+_If applicable, please provide the url where we can find and interact with your running application._

 The application can be viewed at: https://gardsa.github.io/weather-web-app/

 ### Time spent

-How much time did you spend on the assignment?
-Normally, this is expressed in hours.
+_How much time did you spend on the assignment?
+Normally, this is expressed in hours._

 - 30min on project setup and planning
 - 2hr on component development and styling